xexlabs/xex-contracts/ROADMAP.md

 **Example #2**: The user begins a dungeon by paying gas for an XEX mint with a 1-day term date.
 They fail to complete the dungeon and die after playing for 10 minutes.
 The contract allows the user to claim 20% of their XEX mint in a single transaction, 24 hours later (Should be about 1 XEX).
 The remaining 80% of the XEX is sent to the rewardsPool contract at the time of the claim.

+#### CHANGELOG

+-   Integrated XEX minting by changing the reward token to an IXEX interface that includes a mint function.
+-   Updated the IXEX interface to include the `mint` function.
+-   Changed the `_xex` variable type from `IERC20` to `IXEX`.
+-   Updated the `claim` function to use the `mint` function instead of a transfer.
+-   Implemented new game mechanics with dynamic term dates, bonus rewards, and rewards pool management.
+-   Each dugeon has it's own reward amounts now.
+Once depleted, users can't paly on the dugeon anymore.

 ## 3. Xexadons: Simplified staking with scalable rewards

 **Overview**: This document outlines the Staking mechanisms for Xexadon NFTs.
 This document will outline the process for staking, the 'Boost' variable and how it is obtained, and the process for a new NFT given to a user when staking each Xexadon NFT.